The Future of Commercial Corridors and Centers: Land Use Code Updates

 In particular, the city should avoid any “upzoning” changes to increase housing density in neighborhoods, or zoning that would allow “customer visitation” type businesses in the middle of neighborhoods.

-Ron H. about 1 year ago
+Ron H. Over 1 year ago

 characters left